benjamin-swaby/SteamScraperDiscordBot/README.md

-# SteamScraperDiscordBot
+# Hours--in-Steam
-a bot that wil scrap steam for hours of people who you add , it can also do random people's like stupid fast
+a discord bot that can scrape the web for time played in the last 2 hours and diplays it